MockaWolke/SVI_Model_ToolBox/Night Day Detection.md

 The model can be loaded either [with the inital augmentation block](night_detection_task/final_model) or [without](night_detection_task/final_model_without_aug).

-Both models take an Input of 260 * 260.
+Both models take an Input of 260 x 260.